cairnswm/ToDo-Natural/readme.md

 Tour Divide To Do
 =================

-Created to show my natural programming style to prospective employers
+Created to show my programming style to prospective employers

 ## Why Tour Divide?